ICESat2-SlideRule/paper/paper/paper.md

  - name: University of Washington, eScience Institute
    index: 5

-date: 19 August 2022
+date: 5 January 2023
 bibliography: paper.bib
 ---

 # Summary
 `SlideRule` is an open source server-side framework for on-demand processing of science data in the cloud.
 The `SlideRule` project offers a new paradigm for NASA archival data management – rapid delivery of customizable on-demand data products, rather than hosting large volumes of standard derivative products, which will inevitably be insufficient for some science applications.

 The scalable server-side components of `SlideRule` run in the AWS cloud with optimized functions to read HDF5 data hosted by NASA in S3 cloud object storage.
-While `SlideRule` can be accessed by any HTTP client (e.g., curl) through GET and POST requests, the `sliderule-python` client provides a user-friendly API for easy interaction with the `SlideRule` service.
+While `SlideRule` can be accessed by any HTTP client (e.g., curl) through GET and POST requests, the `sliderule-python` client provides a user-friendly API for synchronous interaction with the `SlideRule` service.
 The client library returns standard Python data containers (i.e., Pandas DataFrame) and facilitates serialization with provenance metadata for reproducible science.

 `SlideRule` uses a plugin framework to support different NASA missions and data products.
 The ICESat-2 `SlideRule` plugin offers customizable algorithms to process the archive of low-level data products from the NASA Ice Cloud and land Elevation Satellite-2 (ICESat-2) laser altimetry mission.
 The user defines a geographic area of interest and key processing parameters via an interactive web interface or the API, and SlideRule returns high-level surface elevation point cloud products in seconds to minutes, enabling rapid algorithm developent, visualization and scientific interpretation.